-- Enable this Server Select to enable. - Keep GPS Active Keep the GPS receiver active at all times, even if no destination exists for position messages.
-This will place additional load on the router similar to sending reports to a remote server, but without consuming the network bandwidth. - Client Name Create a name for this client.
-Only letters, numbers, and underscores are allowed. - Server This client must have a remote server to report to.
-Enter a hostname or IP address. - Port Port number for the remote server (between 1 and 65535). - Use UDP Using UDP instead of TCP reduces the load on the router and may save bandwidth.
-However UDP does not provide any guarantee for delivery.
-The router will typically assume sentences have been received by the remote UDP server and will not buffer those sentences. - Number of stored sentences Set the maximum number of sentences that can be stored when the router does not have a connection to a server - Specify Time Interval This restricts the GPS sentence reporting to a remote server to a specific time interval.
+- Enable this Server Select to enable. - Client Name Create a name for this client.
+Only letters, numerals, and underscores are allowed. - Server This client must have a remote server to report to.
+Enter a hostname or IP address. - Port Port number for the remote server (between 1 and 65535). - Specify Time Interval This restricts the GPS sentence reporting to a remote server to a specific time interval.